 Antioxidants in Almonds

 Almonds are a very popular source of antioxidants.
-Antioxidants are known for their contribution to protecting against oxidative stress responsible for destroying the molecules in the cells and causing inflammation, aging, cancer, and arthritis.
+Antioxidants are known for their contribution to protecting against oxidative stress, which is responsible for destroying the molecules in the cells and causing inflammation, ageing, cancer, and arthritis.
 The antioxidants are found primarily in the outer brown covering.
-Thus, there are benefits of roasted almond with its outer brown skin at times.
+Thus, roasted almonds have benefits with their outer brown skin at times.

 Almonds in High Blood Pressure

-Magnesium present in almonds is known for its contribution to helping people maintain and regulate their blood pressure levels.
-High blood pressure levels are the main cause of heart attacks, kidney failures, and strokes.
+Magnesium present in almonds is known for helping people maintain and regulate their blood pressure levels.
+High blood pressure levels are the leading cause of heart attacks, kidney failures, and strokes.
 Even if one is maintaining a healthy weight and there is magnesium deficiency, it could result in high blood pressure.
-If the daily requirements of magnesium are not meant, it could cause several diseases and thus include them in your diet.
+If the daily requirements of magnesium are not met, it could cause several diseases and so include them in your diet.

 Almond helps Reduce Hunger

 Almonds are low in carbs and high in protein.
-Thus the hunger pangs are satiated with the help of almonds.
-Almonds are low in carbs and have good fat thus there is fear of an increase in weight.
+Thus, the hunger pangs are satiated with the help of almonds.
+According to the NIH, almonds are shown to reduce hunger pangs and promote satiety.
+Almonds are low in carbs and have good fat; thus there is fear of an increase in weight.

 Also Read: C Reactive Protein Normal Levels for Adults